VastraKai/McPatch/README.md

 ### Always Sprint
 - Automatically sprints for you.
 ### Cancel Swing Animation
-- Removes the delay where you can't swing.
+- Makes the swing animation play instantly regardless if it's already playing
 ### Multi Instance
 - Forces Minecraft to support multiple instances by modding the AppxManifest.